kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 descendants of the toplevel one), or nested.

-What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier and no files in the nested appear in the snapshot.
-Instead there's a stub subvolume (also sometimes called *empty subvolume* with the same name as original subvolume, with inode number 2).
+What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier and no files in the nested subvolumes appear in the snapshot.
+Instead, there's a stub subvolume, also sometimes called *empty subvolume*, with the same name as original subvolume and with inode number 2.
 This can be used intentionally but could be confusing in case of nested layouts.

 .. code-block:: bash